 3. Zone Control Systems

-Zone control systems allow for more precise control over your air conditioners by setting up a series of shutters at key points in your duct.
-With them, you can set different temperatures in different rooms to suit your taste, or even turn off the air in parts of the home you don’t use during the day (like the bedrooms), which still running it in parts of the home you are occupying.
+Zone control systems allow for more precise control over your air conditioners by setting up a series of shutters at key points in your ducts.
+With them, you can set different temperatures in different rooms to suit your taste, or even turn off the air in parts of the home you don’t use during the day (like the bedrooms), while it continues to run in the parts of the home you are occupying.
 Zone control systems work best in larger homes, but most households can still benefit from the savings they offer.